santhiyam734-arch/DATA_STRUCTURES/README.md

 Program 4 : Check whether the given string is a palindrome or not by using stack and queue.

-Program 5 : Check whether the given string is in the form w.wrev or not by using stack
+Program 5 : Check whether the given string is in the form w.wrev or not by using stack.

+Program 6 : Generating n number of random integers and separate odd into stack1 and even into stack2 and printing both the stacks.

+Program 7 : Write a C program to reverse the given string using char*.